 The Forest Resource Planning webpage provides local jurisdictions with guidelines, recommendations, and technical assistance on policies and standards to protect forests and trees as lands are developed.
 The webpage also provides local jurisdictions with guidance and assistance with green infrastructure and urban tree canopy planning.
 Learn more

-Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
+Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding, saltwater intrusion and salinization associated with these events and from sea-level rise, to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
 Even as the state moves forward to reduce greenhouse gases, climate impacts will be felt.
 Therefore, adaptation strategies, together with mitigation, are necessary to address climate change.
+Learn more

 One of Maryland’s most significant land preservation programs, Program Open Space, was enacted into law in 1969.
 Since then, the Maryland Agricultural Land Preservation Foundation, Rural Legacy, Maryland Environmental Trust and Transfer of Development Rights Programs have helped protect agricultural and resource lands.
 Learn more